Schlafes Bruder

-Schlafes Bruder is a novel by Austrian writer Robert Schneider, first published in German in 1992.
+Schlafes Bruder (German for 'Sleep's brother') is a novel by Austrian writer Robert Schneider, first published in German in 1992.
 It was an international success and was adapted into a feature film and an opera, among others.

 History

 The plot is set in an Austrian mountain village in the 19th century.
 The protagonists (Elias, Peter and Elsbeth) face hardship and fate which they cannot understand nor prevent.
 The title is derived from Greek mythology, where Hypnos, god of sleep, is the brother of Thanatos, god of death.
 A chorale which Bach set to conclude his cantata Ich will den Kreuzstab gerne tragen, BWV 56, which uses the same image, plays a role in the story.